 Figure 3.
 Basic half-wave precision rectifier

 Turning a half-wave precision rectifier circuit into a precision full-wave rectifier

 We can turn a half-wave precision rectifier circuit into a precision full-wave rectifier by using a weighted inverting summer, as shown in figure 4, but a bit of thought has to go into picking the summing resistors.
 As shown in Fig. 4, we're adding the original AC signal and twice the output of a unity-gain (0db) half-wave rectifier.

 Figure 4.
 Full-wave precision rectifier by using a weighted inverting summer

-If R1 and R3 (in Fig. 4) had the same resistance, the output of the half-wave rectifier and the negative half of the input AC would be equal in magnitude, but 180° out of phase.
+If R1 and R3 (in Fig. 4) had the same resistance, the output of the half-wave rectifier and the negative half of the input AC would be equal in magnitude, but 180° out of phase, as shown in figure 2b.
 In other words, the net result would be a voltage of zero.
 We can solve that problem by mixing in twice the half-wave voltage.
 If you decide to build the full-wave rectifier, it’s a good idea to use an IC, which has two operational amplifiers in its package.